 The deeper sunk costs are invisible —

 Identity.
 You’ve built a version of yourself around this relationship.
 Leaving doesn’t just mean leaving a person.
 It means dismantling a significant part of who you’ve become.
-That version of you — the one who chose this, who stayed, who believed in this — has to be reexamined.
-That’s genuinely terrifying.

 The person they were.
 You’re not just staying for who they are now.
 You’re staying for who they were at the beginning, who they occasionally still are, and who you believe they could be.
 You’re in a relationship with three versions of one person simultaneously.
-And one of those versions was real enough to make you fall in love.

 The story you’ve told.
 To family.
 To friends.
 To yourself.
 Leaving means that story ends in a way you didn’t choose.
 Intelligent people particularly struggle with narratives that don’t resolve cleanly.
-An ending that makes no sense — where good love wasn’t enough — is almost intellectually offensive.
-So the story continues, even when it should stop.

-Why “Just Leave” Is the Most Useless Advice in Existence
+5. “Just Leave” Is the Most Useless Advice in Existence

 Every time someone returns, they gather information.
 They test their own perception.
 They experience the cycle again with slightly more awareness than before.
 The returns feel like failure from the outside.
 From the inside they’re often the painful education that eventually makes permanent departure possible.

 If you’ve tried to leave and come back — that’s not evidence that you can’t leave.
-It’s evidence that you’re in the middle of a process that has a beginning, a middle, and an end.
+It’s evidence that you’re in the middle of a process that has a beginning, a middle and an end.

 What Actually Helps

-Replacing the narrative with a more honest one.
+Replace the narrative with a more honest one.
 Not “this relationship failed” but “I learned what I’m capable of surviving and what I refuse to survive again.”
 Intelligent people need a narrative that makes sense.
 Give yourself one that’s actually true.

 The Part Nobody Says